hmc-cs111-spring2023/project-Aayush141/notebooks/Notebook2.md

 My largest issues are design.
 I knew design would be a bigger component of the project, and I need to make the language actually usable instead of what is now - just a series of implementations.

-I still plan to keep adding operators and functions, but I do think I have that aspect under control.
+I still have to add many more operators and functions, but I do think I have that aspect under control.

+To move forward with design, I will be talking to my Linguistics Prof again - next week.
+Discuss what might be intuitive, and what might not.
+Then, I will be talking to Prof Ben about HOW to actually mold the current design to match the desired one.
+A lot of it, I feel like I know how to do or I can figure out - but some of it, such as the /text here/ problem specied in my previous notebook entry, are harder and I need some help.

 **What questions do you have for your critique partners?
 How can they best help you?**